 - Large clumps of hair falling out while shampooing or washing

 Hair loss is sometimes programmed into our hair follicles, meaning some individuals are more likely to lose their hair than others.
-However, some contributary factors can make things worse.
-These factors include:
+However, some factors can make things worse.

 - Hormones – Male hormones known as Androgens are produced by both men and women, at normal levels.
 When excess androgens are produced, hair loss is a common symptom.
 Certain people who abuse steroids and other hormone replacement methods, will experience hair loss as a side effect.
 Using these enhancers, without a doctor’s approval or for recreation, can cause abnormal fluctuations in hormone levels.

-- Stress or Disease – Elevated stress levels are known to contribute to alopecia, causing temporary or even, permanent hair loss.
+- Stress or Disease – Elevated stress levels are known to contribute to alopecia, usually causing a temporary hair loss.
 Some medical conditions such as thyroid issues, lupus, diabetes and anemia are known to cause deficiency in certain vitamins or minerals that are vital in the growth of new hair.

 - Family History – Hair loss often runs in families.
 Genes from both mother and father, can leave offspring genetically predisposed to male or female pattern hair loss.

 - Heat and Tension – Any hair style that puts tension on the hair follicle can cause inflammation which can ultimately cause hair loss.
 This may occur years after the hair styles have been worn.
 Examples include tight pony tails and tight braids.
 Heat when used very close to the scalp such as in the use of hot combs, or curling irons where the scalp is put through any type of pain can also cause hair loss over time.

 - Diet & Nutrition – Poor diet can leave individuals deficient of certain nutrients that are vital to sustained hair growth and regrowth.
 For example, certain calorie-restrictive diets, or protein deficient diets, can cause temporary hair loss.